 How to Spin Wool from an Icelandic Sheep

-I’ve arrived at the sample in my Wool Breeder’s Premium Spinning Kit that I’ve been looking forward to and dreading at the same time: Icelandic wool.
-The hand-washed sample in the kit keeps the tog and thel together in lock formation, so I have all the choices in the world.
-Icelandic is one of the most fascinating natural fibers we have.
+I’ve had a lovely bag of Icelandic wool in my stash that I’ve been looking forward to and dreading at the same time.
+The hand-washed sample I purchased as part of a kit keeps the tog and thel together in lock formation, so I have all the choices in the world.
+Icelandic (affiliate link) is one of the most fascinating natural fibers we have.

 Icelandic Sheep: A Handspinner’s Primer